ardeshir/docs/bricks_pay.md

 **Commodity Trading:**
 BRICS nations interested in settling commodity trades in local currencies rather than dollars  - integration allows hedging and settlement flexibility.

-## Your Regenerative Infrastructure Context
+## Regenerative Infrastructure Context

-Given your work on [Univrs.io](http://Univrs.io) and mycelial economics, a **decentralized bridge protocol governed by contribution-weighted voting** would align well:
+Given the work on [Univrs.io](http://Univrs.io) and mycelial economics, a **decentralized bridge protocol governed by contribution-weighted voting** would align well:

 - Bridge operators earn tokens based on transaction volume and uptime
 - Governance proposals for protocol upgrades require stake from both ecosystems